ALTHEA TALBOT-HOWARD

 When oboist Rachel Becker and I performed two of my original works together at Newnham College, Cambridge in May, she also played some solo couplets from Marais' Les Folies d'Espagne, using an edition in G minor.
 It was lovely to hear this piece again - and played so stylistically - after having performed it so many times myself, in my previous oboe recital career.

 In early August, she told me that she had a Marais project planned, involving a concert in November, for which she wanted some women composers to compose one couplet each.
 I was very interested, but unconvinced that I could do precisely what she asked – for the simple reason that I had performed the piece so often, that I would have to work very hard to avoid pastiche.
 Les Folies is embedded into my body and memory.
-Therefore, I thought that my best option would be to compose another fantasia - a companion piece to Fantasia Dodecaphonica - but not to tell her what I was doing, unless I felt that it was coming out alright.

 Picture